|Nutritional Guidelines (per serving)|

-Greek moussaka is a casserole made by layering eggplant and potatoes with a spiced meat filling and then topping it off with a creamy egg-enriched béchamel sauce (white sauce) that is baked to golden perfection.
+Greek moussaka is a casserole made by layering eggplant and potatoes with a spiced meat filling, then topping it off with a creamy egg-enriched béchamel sauce (white sauce) and baking it to golden perfection.
 It is perhaps the most widely recognized of all Greek dishes and was made famous by the legendary Greek chef Nicholas Tselementes.

 - 1 pound potatoes

-- 8 large egg whites (lightly beaten), the yolks will be used for the béchamel
+- 8 large egg whites (reserving the yolks for the béchamel)

 - 2 cups plain breadcrumbs